fairy-scary/remember-the-juice/README.md

 Remember The Juice is a Full Stack Web Application for users to organize their life by allowing easy creation and managagement of tasks / task lists.
 The app also features beautiful themes for users to choose from as a way to customize the app, and make it their own.

-This application features a HTML, CSS frontend, rendered along with Pug.js and an Express.js backend that serves all data from the database.
+This application features a HTML, CSS frontend, rendered along with Pug.js, and AJAX for a dynamic frontend user experience.
+Express.js is used in the backend, which serves all data from the database.

 <br />
 <details open="open">